The Ultimate Grand Canyon South Rim Travel Guide

 Shuttle buses are the best way to get around the Grand Canyon.
 These free buses are run by the National Park Service and will take you all over the South Rim.
 Check out Shaka Guide’s Grand Canyon Shuttle Guide for more information

-What is the difference between South Rim and North Rim of Grand Canyon?
+What is the difference between the South Rim and the North Rim of the Grand Canyon?

 Of course, each rim of the Grand Canyon offers different hikes, views, and experiences.
 Expect the South Rim to be much more developed (and crowded) than its northern counterpart.